-Posted by Gary Burger on January 15, 2017 in Law
+Posted by Gary Burger on January 15, 2017 in In the News

 1. State v.
 Bazell – Due to a legislative blunder from the 2002 Criminal Code, the Supreme Court of Missouri overturned the felony convictions of a Defendant for stealing as the charges should not have been classified as felonies.
 It turned out that the legislative definition of “stealing” did not include “value of property or services” as an element, and therefore the Defendant’s charges should have been misdemeanors.
 Consequently, this decision called into question thousands of criminal convictions that involved stealing since the 2002 code was enacted.